-The Pierce Springhouse is located in Rock Creek Park on the green median strip between the dual lanes of heavily used Tilden Street, N.W.
-The Springhouse is constructed of blue granite that was quarried locally at a nearby Broad Branch Quarry.
+The Pierce Springhouse, located in Rock Creek Park on the green median strip between the dual lanes of Tilden Street, NW, is constructed of blue granite that was quarried locally at a nearby Broad Branch Quarry.
 The structure has two stories, with a brick chimney and a gabled wood shingled roof.
-The ground floor has three windows; the upper level has one window at either end of the building.
-The building of the Springhouse predated the erection of an other existing buildings at the former Pierce Plantation site.
+The building of the Springhouse predated the erection of an other existing buildings at the former Peirce Plantation site.

-The Pierce Springhouse and Barn are part of the remains of the Isaac Pierce Plantation that during the early l800's was a prosperous farm and grist mill operation.
-The Springhouse, used to cool milk and butter, was the first built, being constructed in 1801.
-The barn was one of several built by Pierce and its construction also predated the construction of the Mill, which is the focal point of the Plantation remains.
-But Isaac Pierce who built the mill was not a miller by trade but rather a farmer and a millwright.
-The mill was operated by a variety of neighboring millers, but the farm itself was worked by the Pierce family.
-The Pierce Plantation in it's entirety is significant as an example of the social and economic history of the area.
+The Pierce Springhouse and Barn are part of the remains of the Isaac Peirce Plantation that, during the early 1800s, was a prosperous farm and grist mill operation.
+The Springhouse, used to cool milk and butter, was the first structure built, constructed in 1801.
+The barn was one of several built by Peirce, and its construction also predated the construction of the Mill, which is the focal point of the Plantation remains.

 DC Inventory: November 8, 1964